“Best. Episode. Ever!” Toonzone Talks “G.I. Joe”

 I’m defying conventional wisdom from the expected picks, at least partially because I was pretty sure other staffers would pick up the slack (as you’ll see).
 There are no shortage of great episodes in the series’ original run, but I settled on the generally overlooked “The Phantom Brigade” for a number of reasons.

-After suffering another ignominious defeat at the hands of the Joes, Cobra Commander gets a gypsy witch to resurrect the restless spirits of a Mongol warrior, a Roman centurion, and a World War I pilot, enslaving the trio by using talismans that precious to each of the ghosts while they lived.
+After suffering another ignominious defeat at the hands of the Joes, Cobra Commander gets a gypsy witch to resurrect the restless spirits of a Mongol warrior, a Roman centurion, and a World War I pilot, enslaving the trio by using talismans that were precious to each of the ghosts while they lived.
 The spectral warriors soon nearly overwhelm the Joes, none of whom can make sense of the strange things they’re seeing in combat.
 An offhand comment by Cobra Commander about getting rid of all his underlings leads the Baroness to reveal the secret of the ghosts to the Joes in the name of her own job security, while some quick thinking and a spare flag from Wild Bill gets the pilot to stand down.
 One counter-attack and one surprisingly creepy moment later and the talismans are in Joe hands, allowing them to put the spirits to rest.

 “The Phantom Brigade” is sheer nonsense from start-to-finish, but this just makes it emblematic of the way the characters in the show would treat the preposterous seriously, allowing us to cheer for our heroes while kind of laughing at them at the same time.
 It was a trick that G.I.
 Joe story editor Steve Gerber pulled in his run on Marvel Comics’ The Defenders, too, and I think that combination is one reason why both of those works have had such staying power.
 The episode also underscores the major reason why the Joes always win and Cobra always loses, since the Baroness’ betrayal is one of many instances where a senior Cobra screws the organization out of purely selfish motives.
 Despite the show’s near-jingoistic patriotic streak, “The Phantom Brigade” is one of the only episodes where it really matters that the Joes are American: all it takes is the sight of the stars-and-bars to convince the ghost pilot that he must be fighting for the wrong side.
 The moment when Cobra Commander is confronted with his sins by a talking skeleton is one of the spookiest moments the show ever did, all the moreso when it turns out not to be a Joe ruse.
 Finally, there is something deeply poignant in the warriors’ longing, which yields true catharsis when they earn their eternal rest.
 There’s also a sharply bittersweet pang in Wild Bill’s last vision of the pilot that closes the episode.
 “The Phantom Brigade” can be moving even as it’s being ridiculous, and I think that pretty much sums up the appeal of G.I.
 Joe in a nutshell.